-Southeast Australia burns as winds fan hungry fires
+Bushfires rage out of control across southeast Australia

 “In a normal year, we would start to see the fire season kick off in a big way around early January and we’re already up towards a million hectares of burnt country.
 This is a marathon event and we expect to be busy managing these fires for at least the next eight weeks,” he said.

-- Click on links to see maps posted by emergency services in NSW and Victoria to predict the spread of fires on Saturday: here and here
+* Click on links to see maps posted by emergency services in NSW and Victoria to predict the spread of fires on Saturday: bit.ly/2QnjU9L and bit.ly/2sL7dfR

 Following are highlights of what is happening across Australia:

-- A late southerly wind change expected on Saturday will dramatically lower temperatures, but it will also bring wind gusts of 70-80 kmh (43-50 mph) that are likely to fan the strength and unpredictability of fires that have already isolated towns, with major roads and highways being closed.
+* A late southerly wind change on Saturday dramatically lowered temperatures, but also brought wind gusts of 70-80 km per hour (43-50 miles per hour) that caused some major fires near the border of Victoria and New South Wales states to merge and strengthen.

-- In South Australia, two people died on Kangaroo Island, a popular holiday spot not far off the coast.
+* In South Australia, two people died on Kangaroo Island, a popular holiday spot not far off the coast.
+South Australian Premier Steven Marshall said more than 100,000 hectares (247,000 acres) have burned there, about one-quarter of the total area.

-- Six remain unaccounted for in Victoria, Premier Andrews said on Saturday, down from 28 reported on Friday.
+* Six people remain unaccounted for in Victoria, Premier Andrews said on Saturday, down from 28 reported on Friday.

-- South Australian Premier Steven Marshall said more than 100,000 hectares of Kangaroo Island, about one quarter of its total area, had been burnt, but weather conditions have now improved after Friday’s fires.

-- The first of thousands of residents and vacationers stranded on a beach in Mallacoota in southeastern Australia landed near Melbourne on Saturday morning after a 20-hour journey by ship.
-A much bigger ship, carrying about 1,000 people, arrived on Saturday afternoon.

-Reporting by John Mair, Will Ziebell and Sonali Paul; Editing by Grant McCool, Kim Coghill and Himani Sarkar
+Reporting by John Mair, Will Ziebell, Sonali Paul and Melanie Burton; Editing by Grant McCool, Kim Coghill and Himani Sarkar